 Steps to Become a Volunteer:

 Step 1: Sign-up for and attend a Volunteer Info Night

 Before joining our volunteer team, we want to help you decide if you are a good fit for our organization and if we are a good fit for you!
 At the Info Night, you will learn about our organization, our mission and our policies.
 We will take a tour of our facility as well as provide information about our current volunteer needs and the commitment we ask from you.

 PLEASE NOTE: You must pre-register to attend a Volunteer Info Night.
-Space is limited to 30.
-We do not take a waiting list.
+Space is limited to 20; we do not keep a waiting list.
 There are no sessions scheduled for September or November.